petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-technical/deployment-strategies.md

 Liferay has always been about preserving customer investment in their chosen software stack and infrastructure.
 As a result, Liferay has three product deployment offerings so customers can choose the approach that fits their requirements:

-* **Liferay Experience Cloud SaaS** provides the full benefit of Liferay DXP without having to worry about infrastructure and upgrading related issues.
+* **Liferay SaaS** provides the full benefit of Liferay DXP without having to worry about infrastructure and upgrading related issues.
 Customers can focus on building solutions to solve business problems.
-* **Liferay Experience Cloud Self-Managed** provides a platform-as-a-service offering tailored for the Liferay platform.
+* **Liferay PaaS** provides a platform-as-a-service offering tailored for the Liferay platform.
 * **Liferay DXP Self-Hosted** allows a customer to choose exactly how and where they host their Liferay DXP implementation, providing them maximum flexibility but putting more responsibilities on them as well.

 ![Liferay offers deployment strategies for SaaS, PaaS, and on-premise deployments of Liferay DXP.](./deployment-strategies/images/02.png)